Ryanjlowe/amazon-pinpoint-salesforce-connector/README.md

 The AWS Lambda functions utilize the [JSforce](https://jsforce.github.io/) JavaScript Library to connect to Salesforce to read the Streaming API and make Contact Object updates.
 This dependency requires us to deploy our AWS Lambda functions in a packaged zip.
 Fully functional zip packages are already provided, but need to be deployed into Amazon S3 in order for the CloudFormation template to run properly.

+*Optional*, the full zip file deployment packages are included in this git repository, however, to create your own packages follow these steps:

+1. Open the */lambdas/pinpoint-engagement-update-salesforce* folder
+2. Run *npm --install* to automatically create a *node_modules* folder and download all needed dependencies
+3. Package the the folder contents into a zip file.
+Ex: *zip -r package.zip .*
+4. Repeat for the */lambdas/salesforce-crm-update-pinpoint* folder

 To upload the zip deployment packages:

 1. Sign in to the AWS Management Console, and then open the Amazon S3 console at https://s3.console.aws.amazon.com/s3/home.